postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 ##### **Collections**

-To review the activity feed at the collection level, expand the angle bracket (**>**) next to the collection name to open the collection details view.
+To review the activity feed at the collection level, expand the angle bracket (**>**) next to the collection to view details.

 Under the **Activity** tab, review a chronological list of activities about the collection.